gitesh-ujgaonkar/tomorrow_tracker/README.md

+# ⚠️ Notice

+We were facing errors in the previous codebase, so we created a new version from scratch.
+You can find the new version here: [https://github.com/gitesh-ujgaonkar/tomorrow-tracker-V02](https://github.com/gitesh-ujgaonkar/tomorrow-tracker-V02)

 # Tomorrow Tracker

 Tomorrow Tracker is a goal-setting and habit-tracking application designed to help users plan their days effectively.
 Set small daily goals, track your progress, and build lasting habits.